Kitty Clive: Caricatures, stage writings and post-1750 career

-Clive’s writings contain crucial evidence about her career, her reliance on Irish theatre personnel in London, and the eighteenth-century British playhouse generally.
+Clive’s writings contain crucial evidence about her career, her reliance on Irish theatre personnel in London, and the 18th century British playhouse generally.
 In addition to her 1744 pamphlet and her earlier letters to the press, from 1750 she added her own afterpieces to her season benefits.
 In The Rehearsal, she re-versified a c1740 masque by Boyce to tie off her career as a serious singer.
 Her other afterpieces – Every Woman in her Humour (1760) and Sketch of a Fine Lady’s Return from a Rout (1763) – are not easily available, nor is her extant correspondence.

 Clive retired from the stage in 1769.
 By 1754 she had taken up residence at Little Strawberry Hill, a cottage provided for her by her friend Horace Walpole, who named it "Clive's Den" or Cliveden.
 In a letter written Sept.
-7, 1782 to Earl Harcourt, Walpole remarked, "Dame Cliveden is the only heroine amongst all us old dowagers; she is so much recovered that she ventures to go out cruising on all the neighbours, and has made a miraculous draught of fishes."In a letter to his friend George Montagu, he wrote "Strawberry is in perfection...the orange-trees are loaded with blossoms, the Gallery all sun and gold, Mrs. Clive all sun and vermilion."Clive was in great demand at card parties and conversational soirees.
-Boswell quoted his friend Samuel Johnson who said of her, "Clive, Sir, is a good thing to sit by; she always understands what you say."She died on December 6, 1785, and was buried in the churchyard at St Mary's Church, Twickenham.
+7, 1782 to Earl Harcourt, Walpole remarked, "Dame Cliveden is the only heroine amongst all us old dowagers; she is so much recovered that she ventures to go out cruising on all the neighbours, and has made a miraculous draught of fishes."
+In a letter to his friend George Montagu, he wrote "Strawberry is in perfection...the orange-trees are loaded with blossoms, the Gallery all sun and gold, Mrs. Clive all sun and vermilion."
+Clive was in great demand at card parties and conversational soirees.
+Boswell quoted his friend Samuel Johnson who said of her, "Clive, Sir, is a good thing to sit by; she always understands what you say."
+She died on December 6, 1785, and was buried in the churchyard at St Mary's Church, Twickenham.
 A plaque to her memory is affixed to the outside wall of the church with a poem written by her friend, the actress Jane Pope.

+In 1796 it was reported burial was sought for her in Westminster Abbey but Samuel Horsley, its then Dean, was said to have tartly refused the request, stating:

+if we do not draw some line in this theatrical ambition to mortuary fame, we shall soon make Westminster Abbey little better than a Gothic Green Room!